tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ Negates 15 points of necrotic damage you would otherwise suffer from an attack (champion: 30 damage; epic: 60 damage).

 **Quirk:** Innocent and unworldly.

 ---

+#### Mantle of Gloom

+Quick Action

+1/Round

+With a swish of this black silk cape you can extinguish a nearby or far away nonmagical light source (blowing out a lantern or torch, slamming window shutters closed, dimming a magical light, etc.).
+Another swish relights a torch, opens shutters, etc.
+**Quirk:** Makes dramatic entrances.

+---